a-tk/a-tk.github.io/docs/_posts/2023-03-11-logan-apron-replacement.markdown

 ## Background

-This lathe came with what Logan called their "" apron.
+This lathe came with what Logan called their standard apron.

-The "" apron can provide power cross-feed and power-longitudinal feeds.
+The standard apron can provide power cross-feed and power-longitudinal feeds.

 Power longitudinal-feed is provided by half-nuts and quick change gears. half-nut engagement is how single-point threads are formed.